jeanphibaconnais/devfest_codelabgo/README.md

 ## Exercices

-- Exercice 1 : Hello World
+- Exercice 1 : "Houston we just make a simple hello to the Earth"

-- Exercice 2 : Hello World avec gestion arguments / boucle if / gestion d'erreur
+- Exercice 2 : Gestion arguments / boucle if / gestion d'erreur

 - Exercice 3 : API Rest